kienstra/widget-live-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A flexible widget, where you enter an image, a headline, copy, and a link.
-Resize the image, link to any page or post.
+A flexible widget, with an image, headline, copy, and link.
+Resize the image, and link to any page or post.

 == Description ==